GrzegorzCZ58601/SnakeGame/README.md

-# Console game snake.To play use arrow keys.
+# Console game snake.
+To play use arrow keys.